intvnut/homework_answers/simple_lexer/README.md

 # C: Simple Lexer Which Only Lexes `move X, 1`

 This person wants to match exactly one thing.
 So... that's _all_ this will match.
 Nothing more, nothing less.
 Brittle?
-Yes, ss specified!
+Yes, as brittle as specified!

 Original: [How could I implement a simple lexer in C which only lexes "move X, 1"?](https://www.quora.com/How-could-I-implement-a-simple-lexer-in-C-which-only-lexes-move-X-1/answer/Joe-Zbiciak)